 “(iii) $.10 for each trip that originates in the District of Columbia in a zero emissions vehicle.

-“(B) Subparagraph (A) shall not apply to rides transporting a passenger in a wheelchair or personal mobility device, or for non-emergency medical transportation arranged through a healthcare provider.
+“(B) Subparagraph (A) shall not apply to rides transporting a passenger using a personal mobility aid, such as a wheelchair or mobility scooter, or for non-emergency medical transportation arranged through a healthcare provider.

 “(C) The company shall certify that the amount transmitted is consistent with the amount collected for trips arranged through digital dispatch and shall provide a breakdown of the amount by vehicle type.